-Pent Stream is an audio-visual representation of live and latest river level data measured by a flood monitoring station on the Pent stream at Black Bull Road in Foord, Folkestone, and sourced from the Environment Agency’s real-time data API feed.
+Pent Stream is a sonification of live river level data recorded by the Environment Agency’s flood monitoring station on the Pent stream at Black Bull Road in Foord, Folkestone.

-Programmed in Pure Data (Pd), Pent Stream uses the most recent river level (updated every 15 minutes) to begin a sequence of electronic tones, followed by the high, low and mean river levels recorded the previous day.
+Programmed in Pure Data (Pd), the sequence of electronic tones represents the current river level (updated every 15 minutes) followed by the low, high and average levels recorded on the previous day.
 Each measurement (in metres) is converted into a musical pitch for each tone, at a scale of 0.1m per octave beginning on the note C3.

-The sequence has been visualised (using GEM in Pd) as a simple graph, with each reading along the x axis, colour-coded and rising to the corresponding river level (or pitch) along the y axis.
-Current river level is indicated by the yellow bar, while the blue, red and green bars represent the low, high and mean levels respectively.
-For reference, the graph includes white lines at 0, 0.5 and 1m increments and also displays the highest recorded (0.77m, magenta) and typical low levels (0.08m, cyan).
+The current river level is indicated by the yellow bar, while the blue, red and green bars represent the low, high and average levels respectively.
+For reference, the graph includes white lines at 0, 0.5 and 1m increments and also displays the highest recorded river level (0.77m, magenta) and typical low river level (0.08m, cyan).

-Another iteration of Pent Stream (Long-term) cycles through all of the daily records captured at the site (since 2016).
-Each measurement of high, low and mean levels are again converted using the formula above and, in this case, sounded simultaneously creating a three-tone chord.
-This sound, set against a constant tone representing 0 metres, provides an indication of water level events over the available period.
+Another iteration of Pent Stream (Long-term) is programmed to cycle through each of the available daily records ever captured on the site (since 2016).
+Each set of measurements (low, high and average) is again represented sonically according to the formula above and in this case sounded simultaneously to create a triad (three-tone chord).
+This sound is set against a constant tone representing 0 metres to provide an indication of the scale and pattern of river level events over the period to the present day.